dmo575/2D-game-engine/README.md

 # WARNING - PLEASE READ:

 ## **This is a work in progress.
-I am currently changing this code to work on Linux only for now, but the work is not completed.
-I recommend avoiding Demo 2.**
+PLEASE watch the [VIDEO](https://youtu.be/ljVjTXEBvMw) about the project if you want to know what it looks like and what you can and can't do with it.**

-**I originally made this project on Windows, for Windows.
-I used some windows exclusive libraries to implement the saving and loading.
-This repo contains a modified version of this project that works on LINUX which is what I am using now.
-For this Linux version I got rid of the in-game saving and loading features.
-Please do not try to save and load while in-game, it won't work and it might break.
-You can perfectly load the levels from the main menu.**
+## You can also check the original video I made a while back on Windows [here](https://www.youtube.com/watch?v=3SOYCM9kgbw). **I originally made this project on Windows, for Windows.
+This project is just me messing around with the code I wrote back then, trying to make it work on Linux.**

 ## To get this running on Linux: